Claudia DeMonte

 Claudia DeMonte (born 1947) is an American mixed media artist known for her exploration of "contemporary women’s roles" and world cultures through her eclectic sculptures, collages, digital prints, and installations.
 Her work is influenced by growing up Catholic and the lavish trappings and rituals of Catholicism.
 Other significant interests and themes in her work include outsider art, "globalism, identity politics, feminism, and social responsibility," which have been shaped by her world travels as much as her awareness of social issues.

 Early life

 Claudia DeMonte was born in 1947 in Astoria, New York.
 She was raised in an ethnically diverse neighborhood where she had a traditional Italian upbringing and strong Catholic education.
 Her father was an insurance broker and honorary mayor of Astoria before becoming a city councilman.
 DeMonte's mother, Ammeda Heiss DeMonte, was an assistant buyer and "Miss Hub" for the Hub department store in Baltimore before she married and moved to New York where she became a community activist and vice chair of Community Board One.

 Education

-DeMonte received her Bachelor of Arts in art history from the College of Notre Dame in Baltimore in 1969 and her MFA from the Catholic University of America in Washington, D.C. in 1971.
+DeMonte received her Bachelor of Arts in art history from College of Notre Dame of Maryland (in 1969 and her MFA from the Catholic University of America in 1971.
 During her time at university, DeMonte was influenced by art historian Ruth Watkins and textile artist Nell Sonnemann as both women were independent, well-traveled, tall, and had no children.

-The College of Santa Fe conferred an Honorary Doctorate on DeMonte in 2006.